Displagent/displagent-docs/docs/setup/index.md

+---
+title: Displagent Setup
+description: A brief introduction to Displagent how to setup its required credentials.
+---

 # Displagent Setup

 These documents cover the basic credentials requirements for Displagent and how to set them up after installation.